Canon 80D vs Olympus E-M1 II

 Both the 80D and the E-M1 II are recent models that feature in their makers' current product line-up.
 The 80D replaced the earlier Canon 70D, while the E-M1 II followed on from the Olympus E-M1.

 Review summary: Canon 80D vs Olympus E-M1 II

 So how do things add up?
-Is there a clear favorite between the Canon 80D and the Olympus E-M1 II?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 80D or the Olympus E-M1 II – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.